Master of Professional Studies in Product ManagementAcademics > Course

 Module 11: Product Evangelism and Communicating with Data Across the Enterprise

-Module 12: Discovering and Delivering Products at Scale with Program Leadership, Vision, Strategy, and Roadmapping
+Module 12: Disccovering and Delivering Products at Scale with Program Leadership, Vision, Strategy, and Roadmapping

 Learning Experience